Work graphs API – compute rasterizer learning sample

 2. fewer loop variations → bins → nodes

-There is one more indirect benefit emerging which is that we don’t need to rasterize empty bounding boxes.
-Once we chop up the original triangle’s bounding box into smaller ones then some of the smaller bounding boxes now might reside entirely out of the original triangle’s area.
+There is one more indirect benefit emerging, if we look for optimization opportunities, which is that we don’t need to rasterize empty bounding boxes.
+Once we chop up the original triangle’s bounding box into smaller ones, some of the smaller bounding boxes now might reside entirely out of the original triangle’s area.
 A box is a rather poor approximation for a triangle: essentially half of the box’s area is empty space.
-If our maximally binneable area is small compared to the incoming area, then we can cull a large amount of iterations which don’t do anything except fail to qualify for the triangle’s interior.
+If our maximally binneable area is small compared to the incoming area, then we can cull a large amount of iterations which don’t do anything except failing to qualify for the triangle’s interior:

 1. determine bounding box subdivision factors in x&y regarding area limits